-Another way private lessons help in regaining the focus of young musician’s is minimizing the distractions.
-While true that band practice would offer similar benefits.
-A giant group practice can quickly become a gathering of friend to have fun rather than focus on the point of improving their skills.
+Another way private lessons help in regaining the focus of young musicians is minimizing the distractions.
+While true that high school band practice would offer similar benefits.
+A giant group practice can quickly become a gathering of a friend to have fun rather than focus on the point of improving their skills.
 So, the quiet of a one on one lesson helps to return the attention back to its intended purpose.

 Some parents who transition their child from group lessons to private music lessons notice that their child’s new teacher spends more time on specialized items such as music theory.
-Rather than repeating the skills learned in group practice.
+Rather than repeating the skills learned in high school band practice.
 A private instructor will help to increase the knowledge of more intricate categories of music.
-Whether that be learning how chords work together, get better at sight reading and, once they become more advanced at their instrument, they may even have the chance to compose music.
-Which is a skill that is rarely taught by large group classes.
+Whether that be learning how chords work together, get better at sight-reading and, once they become more advanced at their instrument, they may even have the chance to compose music.
+Which is a skill that is rarely taught by large group classes?

 For example, playing a musical instrument recruits these functions through, constantly adjusting motor movements to changing tempos and key signatures.

-So, having both private and group lessons will help even more to constantly fine tune those skills as your brain switches between the material and lessons of group and private.
+So, having both private and group lessons will help even more to constantly fine-tune those skills as your brain switches between the material and lessons of the group and private.

 If you have felt the soul-touching motivation of this article, please visit us at Omaha School of Music and Dance and let these benefits help you to become the musician you are capable of!